tc39/notes/es6/2013-01/jan-29.md

 * Similar result object handling for slice, splice, map, filter(?)

 (Re: Bullet 1)
-WH: Concerned about the proliferation of "types of an object"… class, prototype, type… species?
+WH: Concerned about the proliferation of "types of an object"... class, prototype, type... species?

 (Re: Bullet 2)
 Discussion focuses around built-ins whose prototype property are first-born instances of that object, eg. `Array.prototype` is an `Array`.
 The desire was to remove this from ES6, however there a slew of issues that are not specifically edge cases rise to the surface.